Because only rookies write from scratch, I have pulled together 5 copywriting formulas that will help you write super-persuasive sales copies…

 These are all the questions you need to answer.
-Also, you should appeal to their logical side of brain here.
+Also, you should appeal to the logical side of the brain here.

-Show them statistics, studies, and give them strong logical reasons related to your product or service.
+Show them statistics, and studies, and give them strong logical reasons related to your product or service.

 That will make them believe in the words you are saying.
 But this is not enough…

-Now, you want to give them testimonials, list of the clients you worked with, etc.
+Now, you want to give them testimonials, a list of the clients you worked with, etc.

-The testimonials should be based around the results your product or service creates.
+The testimonials should be based on the results your product or service creates.

 “Working with XYZ was absolutely fabulous.
 He/she almost tripled our revenue.
 First, we couldn’t even believe our eyes.
 But now we know it.
 He/she is the best copywriter we’ve ever met.”

 The example above is the kind of testimonial you want to use.
-This is the result testimonial.
-And in this copywriting formula they are necessary.
+This is the resulting testimonial.
+And in this copywriting formula, they are necessary.

 Then there is the kind of good-feel testimonial that is absolutely worthless.

 Here is an example: